Safeguarding is everyone’s responsibility.

 Mr. J. Short – Designated Safeguarding & Prevent Lead

 Mr. J. Hinks – Designated Safeguarding Deputy

-Mrs. K. Talbot – Designated Safeguarding Officer
+Mrs. K. Talbot – Student Support Officer

 Students can report an issue by speaking to a member of the Safeguarding Team and we will ensure that there is always a member of this team on site throughout each school day.
 However, a student can raise a concern with any member of staff within the school.